VictoriaMetrics/VictoriaMetrics/docs/stream-aggregation.md

 and/or scraped from [Prometheus-compatible targets](https://docs.victoriametrics.com/#how-to-scrape-prometheus-exporters-such-as-node-exporter)
 after applying all the configured [relabeling stages](https://docs.victoriametrics.com/vmagent.html#relabeling).

-Stream aggregation ignores timestamps associated with the input [samples](https://docs.victoriametrics.com/keyConcepts.html#raw-samples).
+By default stream aggregation ignores timestamps associated with the input [samples](https://docs.victoriametrics.com/keyConcepts.html#raw-samples).
 It expects that the ingested samples have timestamps close to the current time.
+See [how to ignore old samples](#ignoring-old-samples).

-Stream aggregation is configured via the following command-line flags:
+Stream aggregation can be configured via the following command-line flags:

 - `-remoteWrite.streamAggr.config` at [vmagent](https://docs.victoriametrics.com/vmagent.html).
   This flag can be specified individually per each `-remoteWrite.url`.